anttihaap/distributed-backup-system/REPORT.md

 #### Distribute contracts

 Currently a node can have 1..n contracts for a file.
 With the current logic, the contracts are distributed randomly.
-We would like to make sure that there are not duplicate contracts of the same file for the same node.
+We would like to make sure that there are no duplicate contracts of the same file for the same node.

 #### File size, splitting and encryption

 Currently the nodes can send any lengths of files.
-The backups work with the "tit for tat" stategy.
+The backups work with the "tit for tat" strategy.
 We would like to have the contracts equal to the same amount of bytes.
 This could be achieved by splitting the file for example to 10M chunks.

-Encrpytion should be used.
+Encryption should be used.
 This can be handled in the node client and adds security.

 #### Negotiation

-The negotation stage could be improved
+The negotiation stage could be improved

 #### Selecting optimal nodes

-To encrease performance, the nodes should select the most optimal nodes to do sychronization and file transfers.
-In practice, the closes physical nodes should be accepted.
+To increase performance, the nodes should select the most optimal nodes to do synchronization and file transfers.
+In practice, the closest physical nodes should be accepted.

 ## Code repository